What should the church be doing during this time of scattering and doctrinal confusion? Is the gospel limited to preaching to the unconverted?

 Herbert Armstrong wrote that his work was finished, but the work of the church continues.
 What is our work today?
 What is God's Work?
-This article discusses where the church's energies need to be focused now.
+Where should we focus?

 A major responsibility for the fracturing of the WCG rested with the leadership, based on a philosophy of authoritarianism Christ warned against.